 The SABC's articles of association state that the minister should have a final say/veto over executive appointments.
-According to the articles, the board advertises, interviews and short-lists for the post but the final decision but the best connections.
-(Image: SABC) lies with the minister.
+According to the articles, the board advertises, interviews and short-lists for the post but the final decision lies with the minister.
 At a practical level we have seen the chaos this creates.
 Someone not involved in the process takes the final decision.
 Also, the interventions have been clumsy and often the wrong (politically connected) people have been pushed forward.